Airsaid/AndroidLocalizePlugin/README.md

     **Note: Display one line without extra line breaks and spaces in between.**
 - Q: Translation failure: java.net.HttpRetryException: cannot retry due to redirection, in streaming mode

-  A: If you are using the default translation engine (Google), then you can try switching to another engine on the settings page and use your own account for translation.
-Because the default translation engine is not stable.
+  A: Try switching to another translation engine on the settings page and use your own account for translation.
+Some default translators rely on shared credentials and may be rate limited.

 # ChangeLog
 [ChangeLog](CHANGELOG.md)